VaeterchenFrost/gpusat-VISU/README.md

 After downloading the latest verion, go to the source-directory.

-With [Conda](https://docs.conda.io/en/latest/) on the system installed, the dependencies for this project can be automatically installed in a new environment:
+With [Conda](https://docs.conda.io/en/latest/) on the system installed, the dependencies for this project can be automatically installed in a new environment - or in a place of your choosing:

-Open a conda-command prompt with admin-privileges and run the commands
+Open a *conda-command-prompt* with admin privileges and run the commands from the *gpusat-VISU\tdvisualization_repo* folder:
 ```shell
 conda env create -f .\environment.yml
 ```
-to create the environment with basic dependencies
+to create a new environment with basic dependencies
 ```shell
 conda activate tdvisu
 ```